Grêmio de Esportes Maringá: The start

+Rivalries

 Clássico do Café (Coffee Derby)

 The Clássico do Café (Coffee Derby) is one of the major classics of Paraná and a principal of the interior of Brazil, played between Grêmio Maringá and Londrina.
 The classic has emerged in the 1960s with the founding of the club Maringá era of wealth from coffee plantations in the region who named the name of the classic.

 It reached its height in the 1970s and 1980s, when the two clubs fought deadly battles with packed arenas.
 The two clubs won six Paraná state titles and several titles from the inside.
 The Londrina Esporte Clube was Champion of the 2nd division of the Brazilian Championship in 1981 and Grêmio Maringá was champion of the Tournament of Champions of the CBD in 1969, this tournament equivalent of Copa do Brasil.

 Currently the derby does not have the same prestige, the Londrina Esporte Clube is playing in the 1st division of the Paranaense Championship in 2014 and Grêmio de Esportes Maringá after five years of inactivity, will compete in 2014 in the 2nd or 3rd Division of the Paraná.

-Clássico da Amizade (Friendship Derby)
+Derby Maringaense (Maringaense Derby)

-The "Derby of Friendship" is far from the value and importance of the Coffee Derby, is played between Grêmio Maringá x Maringá FC, began to be disputed in 2010 and the record is as follows:
+The "Derby Maringaense" is far from the value and importance of the Coffee Derby, its played between Grêmio Maringá and Maringá FC, began to be disputed in 2010 and the record is as follows: